Blog

 While I don’t want my kids turning into zombies, watching them play video games is very telling of how they are with other tasks.
 Sure, they get frustrated at the game and want to throw a controller.
 I feel the same when my computer is acting up and want to throw it out the window.
 I don’t do it but I get mad and figure out another way to get get things done.

 Video games also let my kids work through arguments with each other.
 They figure out how to be patient with one another especially when someone isn’t doing it the way you would.
 My middle two boys will go rounds with each other fighting about whose way will work and getting mad when it doesn’t.
 In the end, somehow they are jumping up and down excited when they win.
 The process is messy, but they work through to see where adjustments can be made on their own.
+Game guides can also be a helpful resource, offering strategies and tips that might resolve conflicts and improve their teamwork.

 When kids are so used to people doing everything for them, they will expect it in other areas of their lives.
 I have see it when other kids come to our house.
 My kids are not their first choice when it comes to helping them defeat a guy or beat a level.
 They come to me.